Last Updated on January 26, 2023 by Celeste.

 I’ve been staying in multiple hotels for the past two weeks.
 Variating from 2 to 5 stars, of which two with a buffet-style restaurant.
 The protocols of the Greek ministry were followed in all hotels.
 One hotel had a staff member serving the food at the buffet.
 Another hotel offered buffet meals on individuals plates.
 Some hotels used covered serving bowls at dinner.
 Our temperature was also measured in two luxury hotels in Athens.
 The towels and bathrobes were packed in plastic in most of the hotels.
 We were further asked if we wanted to allow housekeeping.

 Finally, the rules and situation in Greece, and the rest of the world, constantly changes.
 My experience may be outdated soon.
-That is why I urge you to follow the official channels such as Greek Travel Pages (in English) or the official website of the EODY, the Greek health organisation (in Greek) about the current situation in Greece.
+That is why I urge you to follow my post called Greece Corona Virus update: Measures.
+Here you will find the latest updates measures for Greece.
+You can also check with the official channels such as the EODY, the Greek health organisation (in Greek) about the current situation in Greece.

 Enjoy your vacation